Meliketoaste/MyNixvim/README.md

 # MyNixvim

-This is my first pulic repo and i may or may not have stolen bits of code here an there.
+This is my first public repo and i may or may not have stolen bits of code here an there.

 Should work if you have nix configured correctly.
 ```